OCA/maintainer-tools/CONTRIBUTING.md

 * 5 calendar days must be given to be able to merge it
 * A MP can be merged in less that 5 calendar days if and only if it is approved by 3 reviewers.
-If you are in a hurry just send a mail at openerp-community-reviewer@lists.launchpad.net or ask by IRC (FreeNode server, openobject channel).
+If you are in a hurry just send a mail at contributors@odoo-community.org or ask by IRC (FreeNode oca, openobject channel).
+* At least one of the review above must be from a member of the PSC
 * Is the module generic enough to be part of community addons?
 * Is the module duplicating features with other community addons?
 * Does the documentation allow to understand what it does and how to use it?